Eldorado (Electric Light Orchestra album): Recording

 Eldorado marks the first album on which Jeff Lynne hired an orchestra; on previous albums band members would play strings using multitracked overdubbing.
 Louis Clark co-arranged, with Lynne (and keyboardist Richard Tandy), and conducted the strings.
 The group's three resident string players continued to perform on recordings, however, and can be heard most prominently on the songs "Boy Blue" and "Laredo Tornado".
 Mike de Albuquerque departed early on in the recording process, as touring made him feel separated from his family.
 Lynne plays most of, if not all, the bass tracks and backing vocals for the album, but de Albuquerque still featured on the final release as well as getting credited.
 Kelly Groucutt replaced him for the subsequent tour, when cellist Melvyn Gale also joined (replacing the departing Mike Edwards).
 "Eldorado Finale" is heavily orchestrated, much like "Eldorado Overture".
 Jeff Lynne said of the song, "I like the heavy chords and the slightly daft ending, where you hear the double bass players packing up their basses, because they wouldn't play another millisecond past the allotted moment."

 Cover design

-The cover, designed by John Kehe, is a mirrored still frame of Dorothy's ruby slippers from the 1939 movie The Wizard of Oz.
+The cover, designed by John Kehe, was taken from a still slide from the 1939 film The Wizard of Oz, and is of Dorothy's ruby slippers with the Wicked Witch of the West reaching for them.